Costs to hire a lawyer are a big concern for those weighing pursuit of a medical malpractice claim.

 Fee structures do sometimes vary from attorney to attorney, but most handling medical malpractice lawsuits will do so on a “Contingency Fee” basis.
 What that means is the lawyer or law firm handling the case won’t charge any fee to the client unless there is a successful conclusion.
 That is the result of either a pre-trial settlement or a jury verdict in plaintiff’s favor.

-At The Law Offices of Jeffrey S. Glassman, we believe victims of medical malpractice have a right to an equitable system of justice to seek compensation for their injuries.
+At Jeffrey Glassman Injury Lawyers, we believe victims of medical malpractice have a right to an equitable system of justice to seek compensation for their injuries.
 We recognize that a reasonable contingent fee is critical to ensuring that right.

 Benefits of a contingency fee arrangement include: